Affordable Housing - Supplementary Planning Guidance 2024

 2. From the feasibility stage of the design process, developers should:

-- consult the Mid and East Antrim Borough Council LDP 2030 – Plan Strategy and any associated supplementary planning guidance for housing policy and affordable housing requirements;
+- consult the Council's LDP 2030 – Plan Strategy and any associated supplementary planning guidance for housing policy and affordable housing requirements;

 - consult DfC’s Housing Association Design Guide on social rented housing, lifetime homes and wheelchair user unit standards; and

-- check the Mid and East Antrim Borough Council Local Development Plan 2030 - Local Policies Plan for additional Key Site Requirements.
+- check the Council's Local Development Plan 2030 - Local Policies Plan for additional Key Site Requirements.

 3. If Policy HOU5 is applicable, the applicant should contact a Registered Housing Association to seek advice on the tenure, housing mix, design, and costs of affordable housing for the specific location.